Souleymane Bachir Diagne: Biography

-Diagne is co-director of Éthiopiques, a Senegalese journal of literature and philosophy and a member of the editorial committees of numerous scholarly journals, including the Revue d’histoire des mathématiques, Présence africaine, and Public Culture.
-He is a member of the scientific committees of Diogenes (published by UNESCO’s International Council for Philosophy and Humanistic Studies), CODESRIA (Conseil pour le développement de la recherche en sciences sociales en Afrique), and of the African and Malagasy Committee for Higher Education (CAMES), as well as UNESCO’s Council on the Future.
+Diagne is co-director of Éthiopiques, a Senegalese journal of literature and philosophy, and a member of the editorial committees of numerous scholarly journals, including the Revue d’histoire des mathématiques, Présence africaine, and Public Culture.
+He is a member of the scientific committees of Diogenes (published by UNESCO’s International Council for Philosophy and Human Sciences), CODESRIA (Conseil pour le développement de la recherche en sciences sociales en Afrique), and of the African and Malagasy Committee for Higher Education (CAMES), as well as UNESCO's Council on the Future.
 He has been named by Le Nouvel observateur one of the 50 thinkers of our time.
-In October 2007 he was invited to participate in a white paper commission on the defense and national security in the French Senate in Paris.
+In October 2007, he was invited to participate in a white paper commission on the defense and national security in the French Senate in Paris.

+In April 2025, Souleymane Bachir Diagne ended his career as a teacher-researcher, after more than fifteen years of career, at Columbia University, in New York, United States.